nrkno/sofie-core/README.md

 ## Studio mode

-In general, you will want to limit the amount of client stations that have full control of the studio (such as activating rundowns, taking segment lines, ad-libbing, etc.).
+In general, you will want to limit the amount of client stations that have full control of the studio (such as activating rundowns, taking parts, ad-libbing, etc.).
 In order to mark a given client station (browser) as a Studio Control station, you should append `?studio=1` to any query string, for example:

 ```http://localhost:3000/?studio=1```